jagreehal/typescript-mcp-workshop/src/02-resources/README.md

 # MCP Demo: Resources

-This demo illustrates the concept of "resources" within the Model Context Protocol (MCP).
+## Introduction

-## Overview
+Context is everything when it comes to intelligent assistants.
+The Model Context Protocol (MCP) allows you to provide AI with "resources"—structured pieces of information that help it make better decisions and give more relevant answers.
+This demo explores how to make contextual data available to your AI, so it can be more helpful, accurate, and aware of its environment.

-In MCP, resources represent contextual information or data that can be made available to an AI assistant.
-Unlike tools, which are invokable actions, resources are typically read-only pieces of information that the assistant can use to inform its responses or decision-making processes.
+Resources are not actions or tools—they are facts, data, or snippets of knowledge the AI can reference.
+Think of them as the assistant's memory or reference library.

-Examples of resources include:
+## Why Use Resources?

-- **User Profile:** Information about the current user.
+Imagine an AI that knows your name, your preferences, or the current state of your application.
+By providing resources, you enable the AI to:

-- **Application State:** Current settings or data within the application.
+- Personalise its responses
-- **Knowledge Bases:** Snippets from FAQs, documentation, or other relevant texts.
+- Reference up-to-date information
-- **Real-time Data:** Stock prices, weather information, etc.
+- Avoid asking unnecessary questions

-This demo focuses on how resources are defined, provided, and potentially utilized by an assistant within an MCP interaction.
+- Make more informed decisions

-## How it Works
+## How It Works: Step by Step

-1.  **Resource Definition:** Resources are defined with a name and a schema (often implicitly or explicitly a string or simple JSON structure).
+1. **Resource Definition:** Define resources with clear names and data structures (e.g., user profile, app settings, knowledge base entries).
-2.  **Resource Provisioning:** The MCP application makes the resource available.
-This could involve fetching data from a database, an API, or simply providing static content.
+2. **Provisioning:** The MCP application makes these resources available—either by fetching from a database, an API, or providing static content.
-3.  **Assistant Access (Implicit or Explicit):**
+3. **AI Access:**
-    - **Implicit:** The resource content might be automatically injected into the prompt or context provided to the AI assistant.
+   - _Implicit_: The resource is automatically included in the AI's context.
-    - **Explicit:** The assistant might be aware of available resources and specifically request or refer to them (though this blurs slightly into tool-like behavior if it's an active fetch).
+   - _Explicit_: The AI is told about available resources and can request or reference them as needed.
-4.  **Contextual Enhancement:** The assistant uses the information from the resource to generate a more informed, relevant, or personalized response.
+4. **Contextual Enhancement:** The AI uses the resource to generate more relevant, accurate, or personalised responses.

 ## Running the Demo

-To run this demo:
+To try out this demo:

 1. Start the server:
    ```sh